 If allowed by the loan documents, the borrower may purchase the bonds from any securities provider.
 Chatham has developed a highly effective auction process that guarantees our clients efficient pricing on the bond purchase.
 Chatham conducts the auction live, ensuring that all bids are highly competitive.
-Chatham is not a broker dealer.
-We do not receive incentives from banks.
+Chatham does not provide securities for defeasance bonds nor does it receive incentives from banks.
 We don’t collect fees, premiums, or profits from the purchase of the bonds.
 Our only interest is getting the lowest price for our clients.

 Do I need to purchase defeasance bonds to make all my remaining loan payments through maturity, or just the payments up to the early open prepayment date?

-Some loans feature an early open prepayment window that allows the loan to be paid off at par a few months before the maturity date.
+Some loans feature an early open prepayment window that allows the loan to be prepaid at par before the maturity date.
 The loan documents govern whether the defeasance bonds must provide for all remaining loan payments through the loan’s maturity date or just the payments up to the early open prepayment date.

 When a prepayment window exists, Chatham will attempt to structure the defeasance bonds to the start of the prepayment window only.
-Doing so can create significant savings for the borrower, since the borrower saves on the final few months of interest.
+Doing so can create significant savings for the borrower.

-- Loan Servicer: The Loan Servicer asks for notice of defeasance and an up-front deposit.
-The Loan Servicer provides official copies of the loan documents and loan amortization schedule.
-Following defeasance, the loan continues to be serviced by the Loan Servicer.
+- Loan servicer: The loan servicer asks for notice of defeasance and an up-front deposit.
+They provide official copies of the loan documents and loan amortization schedule.
+Following defeasance, they continue to service the loan.

 - Accountant: An independent CPA firm issues a report certifying that the cash receipts from the portfolio of defeasance bonds will be sufficient to provide for all remaining loan payments.

-- Successor Borrower: The Successor Borrower is a single-purpose, bankruptcyremote LLC entity established solely to assume the financial liability for the loan from the original borrower and to own the defeasance bonds.
+- Successor borrower: The successor borrower is a single-purpose, bankruptcy-remote LLC established to assume the financial liability of the loan from the borrower and retain ownership of the defeasance bonds.

-- Successor Borrower’s Counsel: The Successor Borrower’s counsel files documents to incorporate the Successor Borrower entity and reviews the defeasance documents for the Successor Borrower.
+- Successor borrower’s counsel: The successor borrower’s counsel files documents to incorporate the successor borrower entity and reviews the defeasance documents.

-Learn more about defeasance parties and process in a Chatham article that explains common defeasance pitfalls.
+Learn more about defeasance parties and process, as well as common pitfalls.